One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 They are cost-effective and come in different colors, sizes, and materials.
 Double-hung windows open by raising or lowering the window’s sash, which is the main difference between them and single-hung windows.

-They have two operating sashes that move up and down to allow air to flow on the top, bottom, or both parts of the window frame.
-This opening and closing mechanism also provide better ventilation.
+They have two operating sashes that move up and down to allow air to flow on the top, bottom or both parts of the window frame.
+This opening and closing mechanism also provides better ventilation.

-Double-hung windows also consist of different materials, mainly tempered glass and insulated Low E glass.
+Double-hung windows also contain different materials, mainly tempered glass and insulated Low E glass.
 Tempered glass is more durable and tolerates impact more effectively than regular glass.

 On the other hand, insulated low-E glass windows are more energy-efficient.
 They have argon gas trapped between two or three panes of glass layers.
 This construction creates highly insulated windows that can store heat and help cool a space.